MicrosoftDocs/learn/learn-pr/student-evangelism/large-language-model-deployment/includes/4-model-deployment.md

 ## Provision a model deployment by using Azure CLI

 You know that the Azure CLI can be used instead of the Azure portal to deploy cloud resources, specifically a resource group and a cognitive services account.
-You can also use Azure CLI to create a deployment on a cognitive services account.
-To do this you need to specify the following fields:
+You can also use the Azure CLI to create a deployment on a cognitive services account by specifying the following fields:

 - **The cognitive service account name**: to identify what account you're creating the model deployment for.
 - **The resource group name**: logical bucket to store the created resources inside.
 - **A deployment name (optional)**: to help identify different deployments from the same model.
-For example, you'll need a deployment name when sending requests programmatically.
-It will default to the chosen model's name if this is not specified.
+For example, you need a deployment name when sending requests programmatically.
+It defaults to the chosen model's name if it isn't specified.
-- **A model name**: This is the name of your chosen model type.
+- **A model name**: The name of your chosen model type.
 You need a specific type depending on what you're trying to do like text generation, chat, generating images and so on.
 - **The model version**: Models come in different versions.
 - **The model format**: Models also come in different formats.
 - **A SKU capacity (optional)** for the cognitive service deployment.